axense234/Reviews-REACT/README.md

 ## **Version History**

+- 0.3
+  - Analyzed the code to gather to-do tasks, added Docker and changed a few styles.
 - 0.2
   - Simplified react logic and also improved how the website looks by a bit
   - See [commit change](https://github.com/axense234/Reviews-REACT/commits/master) or See [release history](https://github.com/axense234/Reviews-REACT/releases)